benhurley/bigcigarguy/content/pages/index.md

         type: FeaturedItem
       - title: Who's BCG?
         subtitle: ''
-        text: >
+        text: |
-          There is a Big Cigar Guy within all of us, although there might have been some inspiration for our logo...
+          We all are.
+There is a Big Cigar Guy within all of us

+          To be fair, there might have been some inspiration for our logo...
         image:
           url: /images/Screen Shot 2019-05-28 at 11.30.02 PM.png
           altText: Featured icon three